The Dark Knight: Plot

 A gang of masked criminals rob a mafia-owned bank in Gotham City, betraying and killing each other until the sole survivor, the Joker, reveals himself as the mastermind and escapes with the money.
 The vigilante Batman, district attorney Harvey Dent, and police lieutenant Jim Gordon ally to eliminate Gotham's organized crime.
 Batman's true identity, the billionaire Bruce Wayne, publicly supports Dent as Gotham's legitimate protector, believing Dent's success will allow him to retire as Batman and romantically pursue his childhood friend Rachel Dawes—despite her being with Dent.

 Gotham's mafia bosses gather to discuss protecting their organizations from the Joker, the police, and Batman.
 The Joker interrupts the meeting and offers to kill Batman for half of the fortune their accountant, Lau, concealed before fleeing to Hong Kong to avoid extradition.
 With the help of Wayne Enterprises CEO Lucius Fox, Batman finds Lau in Hong Kong and returns him to the custody of the Gotham police.
 His testimony enables Dent to apprehend the crime families.
-The bosses accept the Joker's offer, and he kills high-profile targets involved in the trial, including the judge and police commissioner.
+The bosses accept the Joker's offer, and he kills high-profile targets involved in the trial, including the judge and police commissioner Gillian Loeb.
 Although Gordon saves the mayor, the Joker threatens that his attacks will continue until Batman reveals his identity.
 He targets Dent at a fundraising dinner and throws Rachel out of a window, but Batman rescues her.

 Bruce struggles to understand the Joker's motives, to which his butler Alfred Pennyworth says that "some men just want to watch the world burn."
-Dent claims he is Batman to lure the Joker out, who attacks the police convoy transporting him.
+Dent claims he is Batman to lure the Joker out, who attacks the police convoy transporting Dent.
 Batman and Gordon apprehend the Joker, and Gordon is promoted to commissioner.
 At the police station, Batman interrogates the Joker, who says he finds Batman entertaining and has no intention of killing him.
 Having deduced Batman's feelings for Rachel, the Joker reveals she and Dent are being held separately in buildings rigged to explode.
 Batman races to rescue Rachel while Gordon and the other officers go after Dent, but they discover the Joker has given their positions in reverse.
 The explosives detonate, killing Rachel and severely burning Dent's face on one side.
 The Joker escapes custody, extracts the fortune's location from Lau, and burns it, killing Lau in the process.